 The scheduling horizon in these models ranges from a single hour to multiple years.
-Short-term models, such as those using 1-hour horizons \citep{zhang2020cournot}, 1-day horizons \citep{nasrolahpour2016bidding,barbry2019robust,10Cournot,pump}, or 2-day horizons \citep{going}, typically assume perfect foresight of prices and production (with the exception of \cite{barbry2019robust}).
-Forecasts for renewable energy generation and electricity demand are generally reliable over such short-term intervals \citep{forecast}.
+Therefore, short-term models are common operational decision tools.
+For instance, a 1-hour horizon is used in the Cournot local-energy-trading model of \cite{zhang2020cournot}, whereas a 2-day horizon is adopted in the storage-aggregator model of \cite{going}.
+The most common choice is a 1-day horizon, which appears in single-facility storage bidding \cite{nasrolahpour2016bidding}, robust self-scheduling in the New York market \cite{barbry2019robust}, networked-Cournot storage operation \cite{10Cournot}, pumped-hydro market-power analysis \cite{pump}, and imbalance-option trading with storage \cite{szabo2020optimal}.
+These short-term models typically assume perfect foresight of prices and production, with the exception of \cite{barbry2019robust}.
+Forecasts for renewable-energy generation and electricity demand are generally reliable over such short-term intervals \citep{forecast}.
 However, boundary effects may limit operational flexibility and arbitrage revenues \citep{cui2017bilevel,pump}.
-In contrast, longer-term models spanning a week \citep{cui2017bilevel}, a year \citep{nasrolahpour2016bidding}, or multiple years \citep{zhao2022strategic}, may more accurately capture realistic bidding strategies and storage behavior over time.
-However, this depends on the market design and auction mechanisms in which storage operators are participating.
+In contrast, longer-term models spanning a week \citep{cui2017bilevel}, a year \citep{nasrolahpour2016bidding}, or multiple years \citep{zhao2022strategic} may more accurately capture realistic bidding strategies and storage behavior over time.
+However, their relevance depends on the market design and auction mechanisms in which storage operators participate.

-In European electricity markets, such as Nord Pool \citep{nordpool2025} and EPEX Spot \citep{epexspot2025}, generators and consumers submit bids comprising price-quantity pairs, and the market clears based on the merit-order pricing mechanism.
-While this marginal cost pricing structure incentivizes efficient bidding, under high renewable penetration scenarios, it may lead to economic infeasibility due to the near-zero marginal costs of renewables \citep{blazquez2018renewable}.
-However, this pricing approach can be efficient with suitable regulatory adjustments and infrastructure adaptations \citep{nielsen2011electricity,salovaara2016100}.

-This study addresses a self-scheduling Cournot model that explicitly captures the strategic interactions of storage players in a day-ahead electricity market.
-The model considers an electricity market 100\% supplied by RES, emphasizing the critical role storage facilities play in managing energy security under intermittent generation and the impact of marginal pricing and future RES investment.
-That means storage players can smooth out supply fluctuations by arbitrage on these variations, which increases competition and helps RES generation continue operating.
-Under a day-ahead market structure, all generators typically bid at their marginal costs.
-However, given that renewables such as wind turbines and solar panels have negligible marginal costs, their bidding prices are generally close to zero, and the assumption is that they bid their entire available capacity each hour.